cyber-raskolnikov/c/graphic_projects/game_of_life/notes.md

 - Any live cell with two or three live neighbours lives on to the next generation.
 - Any live cell with more than three live neighbours dies, as if by overpopulation.
 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+# text centering
+if text width is 285
+calculate x0 such that 285/2 is in screenwidth/2

+x0 = screenwidth/2 - 285/2